ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 The example showcases four different approaches for forcing voltage ramp sequences on SMU pins:

 1. **ForceVoltageRamp**: Forces a basic voltage ramp sequence on specified SMU pins.
-2. **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements**: Configure and initiate voltage ramp sequence and publishes the max current measured during sequence execution.
+2. **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements**: Configure and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
 3. **ForceSynchronizedVoltageRamp**: Forces a voltage ramp sequence synchronized across pins.
 4. **ConfigureSMUAdvancedSequence**: Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.
 5. **InitiateSMUAdvancedSequence**: Initiates a previously configured advanced sequence for the specified SMU pins.